Reaperftw/FFLive/README.md

 FFLive
 ======

-Live Java Program for updating Fantasy Football leagues from fantasy.premierleague.com
+Java Program for updating Fantasy Football leagues in real time from fantasy.premierleague.com